golang/proposal/design/go2draft-type-parameters.md

 function, then those type arguments cannot be inferred using function argument type inference.

-To infer function type arguments, we unify the caller's argument types with the function's parameter types.
+To infer function type arguments, we unify the types of the function call arguments with the types of the function's non-type parameters.
 On the caller side we have the list of types of the actual (non-type) arguments, which for the `Print` example is simply `[]int`.
 On the function side is the list of the types of the function's